kubernetes-sigs/ingress-controller-conformance/README.md

 Available Commands:
-  context     Print the current Kubernetes context and server version help        Help about any command verify      Run all Ingress verifications for conformance
+  context     Print the current Kubernetes context and server version help        Help about any command list        List all Ingress verifications verify      Run Ingress verifications for conformance

 Flags:
   -h, --help   help for ingress-conformance